ittech25/Private-Encrypted-Locker/README.md

  - Run the "RUN.CMD", The script will create a "Locker" folder on the Desktop.
  - Script Generates a Uniquely Generated AES Key to a Key file with the PC Name in the "lockerkeys" folder where PrivLocker.cmd is.
  - Store any file in the "Locker" Folder you want Encrypted.
- - Run "PrivLocker.cmd", The Encryption will take place.
+ - Run "RUN.CMD", The Encryption will take place.
  - ## DO NOT EXIT/CLOSE THE PROGRAM OR REMOVE THE USB!
 YOU HAVE BEEN WARNED!
  - Your Files have been Encrypted!